 top of page

-Therapy for Picky Eaters
+Therapy for ARFID & Picky Eaters

 What is picky eating

 Picky eating is a very common characteristic of development and growth throughout early childhood.
-Particularly in ages 2-4, picky eating and having certain restrictive foods is very normative.
+Particularly in early childhood, picky eating and having certain restrictive foods is very normative.
 Children are consistently exploring the world and the foods that accompany it; this may involve becoming comfortable with a few specific foods and rejecting others.
 However in some cases, picky eating in children may seem to take over and cause impairment in several settings (e.g., home, school, etc.).
 Once this happens, it's important to determine if the child's picky eating is part of their normal developmental process or if it is something that they need some extra help with.

 How do I know if my picky eater needs treatment?